Olives

 Further reference:

 • Find information on the Commitment to Compliance (CTC) seal on the SA Olive Industry Association (SA Olive) website.
-Since 2020, a levy of 8c/kg on all table olives and 40c/litre on all olive oil must be paid by producers, processors and importers when they first sell their product.
+A levy on all table olives and olive oil is paid by producers, processors and importers.

 • Statutory levies for the olive and other agricultural sectors are processed by the National Agricultural Marketing Council (NAMC).